-Since each color scheme includes a Background color option (for changing the background color of slides), you can change the slide background using the Slide > Color Scheme command, as described before.
+Since each color scheme includes a Background color option (for changing the background color of slides), you can change the slide background using the Slide > Color Scheme command, as described in the previous section.

 However, you have more control over slide backgrounds using the Slide > Background command.